What is a 5 Day Workout Split?

 Intense training on a particular muscle group twice a week can take a huge toll on your body, and leave little time for recovery.
 We recommend having stretching session from time to time, as this will help keep your mobility in check.
 As a beginner, you might risk not giving your body enough rest and risk overtraining.

 If you’re thinking about rest in between sets or between exercises – that varies widely as well, depending on the workout routine you’re following.
 Roughly, it’s recommended you take between 1-3 minutes depending on the exercises, weight lifted, and your fitness goals.

 As a beginner, should I do a 5 day workout split?

 A 5 day split requires pretty intense training and is very hard on the body.
 If you’re new to weight lifting or even working out, you probably will overstress yourself.
 This means that you risk overtraining and injury.
 However, every person should evaluate this on a case by case basis.
 The most important thing as a beginner is developing the consistency of going to the gym and focusing on proper exercise form.

-As a beginner, you might reap a lot of the benefits from working out without risking overtraining with a 3 day split.
-Once your body has adapted to working out and you want to increase your workout intensity, you can move to a more intense training routine like a 4 day split or a 5 day split.
+As a beginner, you might reap a lot of the benefits from working out without risking overtraining with a 2 day split or 3 day split.
+Once your body has adapted to working out and you want to increase your workout intensity, you can move to a more intense training routine like a 4 day split, 5 day split, or a 6 day split.